Evaluating Surrogates in Individualized Treatment Rules: Estimation and Inference

-The bias analysis for surrogate efficiency follows the established pattern and exhibits the same second-order bias structure, with detailed characterization provided in the Appendix.
-The convergence properties of the efficiency estimator mirror those of the gain estimator, as established in the following theorem.
+The bias analysis for the $\lambda$-surrogate efficiency follows the previous approach, with details provided in the Supplementary Material Section \ref{appendix: C}.
+Its convergence properties mirror those of the surrogate gain estimator, as shown in the following theorem.